 In the fast-moving world of tech, it's important for professionals to enter the workforce with the skills they need to succeed.
-We gathered insights from experts and alumni to find out why the INSEAD Master in Management (MIM) is a top contender if you're thinking about working in the tech industry.
+We gathered insights from experts and alumni to find out why the INSEAD Master in Management (MIM) is a top contender if you're choosing a career in the tech industry.

 The wide world of tech